jessepav/lacygoill-wiki-backup/floating_point/representation.md

 A  real number  which can  be stored  *exactly* (no  rounding required)  using a floating-point format.

-#### If a real is not a floating-point number, how is it stored?
+#### If a real number is not a floating-point number, how is it stored?

 It's rounded first.

 ##
-### What's the value of the first bit of the binary representation of the significand?

-No matter the number, it's always 1.

-#### Why is it called a hidden bit?

-Because it's not stored since it doesn't need to be.

-###
-### What's the name of the bits following the binary point?
-(2)

-The fractional part (of the significand), also called the fraction field.

-###
-### What are the names (new and old) of the three main floating-point formats?
+## What are the names (new and old) of the three main floating-point formats?

     ┌─────────────────────┬────────────────────┐
     │ IEEE 754-1985 name  │ IEEE 754-2008 name │